SRA Price Transparency Statement

 There will be an additional charge for attending an employment tribunal hearing of up to £5,000.00 per day (excluding VAT) depending on the level of seniority of the lawyer attending.
 A case can take anything between 2-10 days depending on its complexity.

 Disbursements are costs related to the matter that are payable to third parties, such as court fees.
+All disbursements are excluding VAT.
 We handle the payment of the disbursements to ensure a smoother process.

 Counsel's fees can cost between £5,000 to £15,000 per day (depending on experience of the advocate) for attending an employment tribunal hearing (including preparation).